Downloading & Visualizing TLE Data For Starlink Satellites

 Download Starlink TLEs

-We'll use the CelesTrak dataset to fetch the latest TLE data for all Starlink satellites.
-The get_tles_as_propagators function downloads the data and creates SGP4 propagators in one step:
+We'll use the CelesTrak client to fetch the latest GP data for all Starlink satellites, then convert each record into an SGP4 propagator:

 # Filter out any re-enerting spacecraft with < 350 km semi-major axis